simple-nguyen/game-of-life/README.md

-# Conway's Game of life
+# Conway's Game of Life

 ## Problem
 This project implements Conway's Game of Life with a multiplayer aspect.
 The principles of the Game of Life are as follows: